rohithaug/sorting-visualizer/README.md

 # SORTING ALGORITHMS VISUALIZER

 Graphical User Interface built using Python and Pygame to visualize Sorting Algorithms.
+Feel free to fork or download this project if you would like to try this out or use this code as the base to create your own Sorting Visualizer.

-Use this [link](https://www.youtube.com/watch?v=NuB8QzFDjrQ) to see the code in action.
+[Refer this video](https://www.youtube.com/watch?v=NuB8QzFDjrQ) to see the code in action.
+Also, subscribe to my [YouTube Channel](https://www.youtube.com/channel/UCi85kyL4Q-QpKgTp3sJdnFg) for more content.

 ## Algorithms:
 1. [Selection Sort](#selection)